wittgena/phase-theory/011-phase-coherence-lagrangian.md

 - In **judgment systems**, as drift detection and correction logic
 - In **Dominium civilizations**, as the formal operator sustaining recursive phase integration

-> In this view, $ \mathcal{L}_\Phi $ becomes a universal measure of structural vitality — how well a system rebinds drift into coherence.
+> In this view, $\mathcal{L}_\Phi$ becomes a universal measure of structural vitality — how well a system rebinds drift into coherence.

 ---